Overview

 - the adequacy of response to the antisocial behaviour

-The ASB Case Review brings agencies (such as the police, district council and registered housing provider) together to take a joined up, problem solving approach to try to find a solution to the ongoing ASB.
+The ASB Case Review brings agencies (such as the police, district council and registered housing provider) together to take a joined-up, problem-solving approach to try to solve or reduce the antisocial behaviour experienced by the applicant.
+But sometimes this does not always happen.

 The ASB Case Review does not replace an agency's own complaints procedure, which you should use if you are unhappy about the service received from an individual officer or agency.
 The ASB Case Review will not address concerns about the service provided by the agencies involved in the case.